-If a defect is discovered, the title insurer will bear the costs (including legal fees and court costs) of correcting any later defect, or, if title were to be incurable, payout the face value of the policy.
+If a defect is discovered that is not excepted from coverage the title insurer will bear the costs (including legal fees and court costs) of correcting any later defect, or, if title were to be incurable, payout the face value of the policy.

 Once the open issues have been satisfactorily addressed, the attorney issues the legal opinion to the title insurer and the transaction moves to completion.

 The title insurance policy is issued when the title deed is recorded in the Registry of Records and the premium is paid.
 As far as pricing is concerned, title insurance premiums are surprising affordable.
-We encourage prospective purchasers to contact the firm for more information about title insurance and the costs.
+We encourage prospective purchasers to contact Alexiou Knowles for more information about title insurance and the costs.